Seal of confession in the Catholic Church: In practice

 According to Roman Catholic canon law, "The sacramental seal is inviolable; therefore it is absolutely forbidden for a confessor to betray in any way a penitent in words or in any manner and for any reason."
 The confessor is always an ordained priest, because in the Catholic Church only ordained priests can absolve sins; lay confession is not recognized.
 Any person who overhears a confession is likewise bound by the seal.

-Priests may not reveal what they have learned during confession to anyone, even under the threat of their own death or that of others.
+Priests may not reveal what they have learned during confession to anyone under any circumstances, even under the threat of their own death or that of others.
 Punishment for breaking the seal of the confessional is conferred by the severity of the violation: "a confessor who directly violates the seal of the confessional", that is: explicitly connects a sin to a penitent, "incurs a latae sententiae excommunication".
 One who breaks the seal "indirectly" (that is, through their words and actions make known a particular penitent's sins and somehow connects those sins to the penitent) would be punished according to the "gravity of the offence".
 Both Pope John Paul II and Pope Benedict XVI made it a practice to attach an excommunication to indirect violations of the seal.
 Those who are privy to another person's confession either as an interpreter or by accidental circumstance are likewise punished according to the gravity of their delict "not excluding excommunication".

 In the Early Modern period, some casuists (inter alia, Thomas Sanchez) justified mental reservation, a form of deception which does not involve outright lying, in specific circumstances including when such an action is necessary to protect secrecy under the seal of the confessional.
 Other casuists considered "grey areas" in which it was unclear whether or not the seal was being violated.
 A priest who says "I do not know" is thus to be understood as saying "I do not know with knowledge outside the Seal of the Confessional"; Thomas Aquinas goes even further and says that the priest knows the confession "not as man, but as God knows it".